edrubin/EC607S23/README.md

 ## Exams

+The final exam has two parts:

 - In class: 10:15am–12:15pm on Monday, June 12th (2023).
-- Take-home: Responses due by 11:59pm Pacific on Wednesday, June 14th, 2023**.
+- Take-home: Responses due by 11:59pm Pacific on Wednesday, June 14th, 2023.

+We do not have a midterm exam.

 ## Grades